rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 If the authors information that Cargo got from your environment is not correct, go ahead and fix that.

-And as we saw in the last chapter, `cargo new` generates a ‘Hello, world!’ for us.
+And as we saw in the last chapter, `cargo new` generates a "Hello, world!" for us.
 Check out `src/main.rs`:

 ```rust